-Father Creen jailed in 2020 for the abuse of two more girls
+Creen was jailed again in 2020 for abusing two more girls

-On Tuesday 17 November 2020 Creen pleaded guilty to seven charges, six of indecent treatment of girls under the age of 14 and one of indecent treatment of females.
-He was sentenced to 15 months imprisonment, suspended for 2 years after serving 3 months custody.
+In November 2020, Creen pleaded guilty to seven charges — six of indecent treatment of girls under the age of 14 and one of indecent treatment of females.
+He was sentenced to 15 months imprisonment, suspended for two years after serving three months in custody.

-These charges were in addition to the three-and-a-half years’ jail for 34 sexual offences against 18 young girls, suspended after serving 14 months in the early 2000s
+These charges were in addition to the three-and-a-half years’ jail he received for 34 sexual offences against 18 young girls, suspended after serving 14 months in the early 2000s.

-One of the two victims was just nine-years-old when Creen molested her in the confessional.
-She didn’t understand what had happened at the time, but told one of the nuns she didn’t feel comfortable sitting with Creen because he “had a piece of wood in his lap“.
+One of the victims was just nine years old when Creen molested her in the confessional.
+She didn’t understand what was happening at the time but told one of the nuns she didn’t feel comfortable sitting with Creen because he “had a piece of wood in his lap“.

-In 1976, she was spending a lot of time in Townsville because her mother was ill.
-Creen lived in Townsville at the time and started grooming her when she was 10-years-old.
-He would ask about her repeatedly, which progressed to “firmly hugging, tickling her ribs, and rubbing her back”.
+In 1976, she spent a lot of time in Townsville because her mother was ill.
+Creen lived in Townsville at the time and started grooming her when she was 10 years old.
+He would ask about her repeatedly, which progressed to “firmly hugging, tickling her ribs and rubbing her back”.